- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 If your New England travels take you near Bangor, Maine, and you’re a fan of the famous horror writer, why not visit his house?
 Stephen King’s home in Maine is quite easy to find.

 He lives in a cool, creepy mansion on a main street in Bangor.
 Grab a photo of this place (complete with spider web gates) and try not to get spooked!
 Take this DIY tour to find all the best Stephen King spots in Bangor.

-13. Find out what coffee milk is.
-(Ask a Rhode Islander)
+12. Find out what coffee milk is (Hint: Ask a Rhode Islander)

-14. Visit the Flavor Graveyard at Ben & Jerry’s Ice Cream Factory.
+13. Visit the Flavor Graveyard at Ben & Jerry’s Ice Cream Factory

-In Waterbury, Vermont, you can see where some of the tastiest ice cream is produced.
+In Waterbury, Vermont, you can see where some of the tastiest ice cream in New England is produced.
 The Ben & Jerry’s Factory offers tours of the ice cream process (plus free samples), but the highlight of your visit might be the Flavor Graveyard.

 You can pay your respects to flavors of years past, which include ones that weren’t so popular (Peanut Butter and Jelly) and ones dearly missed (RIP Dublin Mudslide).

 14. Do some New England camping or glamping